lyradsouza/the-chatbot-and-the-canon/README.md

 # the-chatbot-and-the-canon
-Data files containing the results discussed in The Chatbot and the Canon: Poetry Memorization in LLMs.
+Data files containing the results discussed in the paper "The Chatbot and the Canon: Poetry Memorization in LLMs."